Udipto-Mondal/Udipto-Mondal/README.md

 ### 📌 Library Management System
 - Built a system to efficiently manage library resources, track books, and manage user accounts.
-- Used C#, SQL Server, and a structured database model.
+- Used Java, MySQL, and JavaFX for an interactive UI.

 ---